LykkeCity/CryptoBankWebsite/readme.md

-This is a simple git for the modern wallet landing page for Lykke
+This is the repo for the Crypto Bank Website